jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (iv) any of that person's other obligations under this Act:
   (da) require a person to do something that, in the opinion of the court, is necessary in order to avoid, remedy, or mitigate any actual or likely adverse effect on the environment relating to any land of which the person is the owner or occupier:
   (e) change or cancel a resource consent if, in the opinion of the court, the information made available to the consent authority by the applicant contained inaccuracies relevant to the enforcement order sought which materially influenced the decision to grant the consent:
+  (ea) revoke a resource consent (in whole or in part) or suspend a resource consent (in whole or in part for a specified period) if, in the opinion of the court, there has been significant non-compliance with this Act—
+    (i) that is ongoing or repeated; and
+    (ii) that, if the consent holder is not a natural person, has been or is the subject of an enforcement order or a conviction under this Act or, if the consent holder is a natural person, has been or is the subject of an enforcement order or a conviction under this Act within the previous 7 years:
   (f) where the court determines that any 1 or more of the requirements of Schedule 1 have not been observed in respect of a policy statement or a plan, do any 1 or more of the following:
     (i) grant a dispensation from the need to comply with those requirements:
     (ii) direct compliance with any of those requirements: